Tax preparation in the United States: Impact of lobbying

 For-profit tax preparation companies such as Intuit, the developer of TurboTax, have lobbied for at least 20 years to prevent the IRS from offering return-free filing, simpler returns, or its own free electronic filing portal.
 Between 2013 and 2020, Intuit and H&R Block have each spent at least $2 million annually on lobbying.

 Anti-tax activist groups, including Grover Norquist's Americans for Tax Reform, have also joined in lobbying against measures which would simplify tax returns, seeing frustration with filing as fuel for voter resistance to government growth.

 This lobbying resulted in the introduction of the Taxpayer First Act of 2019.
-ProPublica reported that Intuit and other tax preparation services -- and Google -- made it exceedingly difficult and almost impossible for a taxpayer who qualified to file for free to actually find how to do that.
+ProPublica reported that Intuit, H&R Block and other tax preparation services made it exceedingly difficult and almost impossible for a taxpayer who qualified to file for free to actually find how to do that.
 After the ProPublica exposé, the Free File provision was removed from the bill.

 Federal

 The cost of preparing and filing all business and personal tax returns is estimated to be $100 to $150 billion each year.
 According to a 2005 report from the U.S. Government Accountability Office, the efficiency cost of the tax system—the output that is lost over and above the tax itself—is between $240 billion and $600 billion per year.
-For tax return preparation, Americans spent roughly 20% of the amount collected in taxes (estimating the compliance costs and efficiency costs is difficult because neither the government nor taxpayers maintain regular accounts of these costs).
-Tax preparation businesses have been plagued with controversies over refund anticipation loans.
+In addition to the amount collected in taxes, Americans spent roughly 6% of that amount in their efforts to comply with the law and between 12% and 30% more in doing things that would not have to be done if the tax system were more rational (though estimating the costs of compliance and efficiency losses is difficult because neither the government nor taxpayers maintain regular accounts of these costs).
+Beyond those issues, tax preparation businesses have been plagued with controversies over refund anticipation loans.